 - Jumping spider: Jumping spiders are small, thick and covered in hair.
 They have eight eyes, giving them great vision during the day.
 If you have a jumping spider infestation, you might find them around your doors and windows.

-- Nursery web spider: Nursery web spiders are large and brown and exhibit strong maternal behavior and seek safe areas to lay eggs, including wooded areas and shrubs.
+- Nursery web spider: Nursery web spiders are large and brown.
+They exhibit strong maternal behavior and seek safe areas to lay eggs, including wooded areas and shrubs.

 If you’re having trouble identifying what species a spider belongs to, don’t worry.
 Whether you’re in need of jumping spider or house spider extermination, our team of experts will help you identify your pest and create a treatment plan.

 How to Prevent Spiders